FeatureByte vs Metaflow

 - Integration with AWS — Seamless integration with AWS services

-- Intuitive interface for feature engineering
+- Simplifies feature engineering workflows

 - User-friendly interface for data scientists